 Ultimately, Jordan would not accept help or seek medical intervention as he did not want to admit that he may have developed problems with his brain; he did not want the stigma of any ‘mental health’ label attached to him or his medical records.

-I blame marijuana and steroids for Jordan’s deterioration in his emotional/mental health and his eventual suicide.
-There were probably other underlying factors/causes to add to his condition but marijuana and steroids, in my opinion, were the main cause.
+I blame cannabis and steroids for Jordan’s deterioration in his emotional/mental health and his eventual suicide.
+There were probably other underlying factors/causes to add to his condition but cannabis and steroids, in my opinion, were the main cause.

 Jordan and I were very close, and I would talk to him for hours, often when he was sad and down.
 Jordan needed help and as hard as it is to say….
 Jordan would not accept or recognise that he had a brain imbalance or addiction.
 Hence, he was not prepared to help himself to change with the support/help of his family because, to Jordan, there was nothing to change.

 Towards the end of his life, he isolated himself more and more, saying hurtful things to the ones that loved and cared for him most.
 Jordan got to a stage where he no longer wanted a life with addiction, but he found life without it miserable.
 He lacked support and more importantly UNDERSTANDING from his friends and family.
 Unfortunately, a lot of his friends were drug users too.

 Jordan was only 27 years old when he ended his life.
 I wish that he had ‘put his hands up’ and accepted that he needed help.
 The stigma associated with mental/emotional health, depression and his unclear mind, controlled by addiction, prevented him from doing so.